Does Google Index JavaScript? Impact of JavaScript Rendering

 Indexing is intertwined with crawling.
 Google crawls a page, indexes what it finds, extracts more links for crawling, crawls a page, indexes what it finds, extract more links for crawling... you get the idea.

-In this article I will try to clarify where rendering fits into the equation and how it can have an impact on indexing - so you can better understand and answer the two questions above.
+You want to know, does Google index JavaScript?
+Well, in this article I will clarify how JavaScript rendering impacts indexing - so you can better understand and answer the two questions above.

 Table of contents